Cyrus-0101/imageUploader-api/README.md

 The frontend is at https://github.com/Toxic254/imageUploader-Angular, after following the steps below, the code will be up and running.

+Create config.env in the root directory
+    In the file add AZURE_STORAGE_CONNECTION_STRING=your azure connection string

 Navigate to the express directory
 	Run: npm install
 	Run: nodemon